 How You Can Change a Life This Holiday Season

-Posted on behalf of The Bell Law Firm, PLLC on Dec 19, 2014 in Community Involvement
+Posted on behalf of Stewart Bell, PLLC on Dec 19, 2014 in Community Involvement

 This holiday season, its important to remember that a small act of kindness can make a huge impact on the life of someone in our community.

 While so many of our fellow citizens struggle throughout the year, its hard to ignore two families in particular that have fallen on tough times because of small accidents that have changed their lives.

 Annie, a 29-year-old Charleston resident, was struck by a car on her way home from a friends wedding, leaving her paralyzed, unable to hold a job, and up against difficult odds.
 With exceedingly high medical expenses and constant pain, Annies disability means she lives in fear of small obstacles becoming large problems.

 Right now, Annies furnace needs to be replaced, but its unlikely shell be able to make that happen without assistance.